Arizona

 Very Small Quantity Generators (VSQG) Requirements

 VSQGs generate less than 220 lbs of hazardous waste and less than 2.2 lbs of acutely hazardous waste per month.
+VSQGs have compliance and reporting requirements in Arizona, which include:

 • Submit registration reports annually by March 1st

-• VSQGs have no reporting fees
+• VSQGs have no registration fees

-• Submit generation reports annually by February 15th
+• Submit generation reports annually by January 30th

 • Pay generation fees